About AdWords remarketing lists for search ads

 - Click + Remarketing.

-- Create additional remarketing lists (make sure you select the Audiences tab instead of the Display Network tab when following the steps to create a list).
+- Create additional remarketing lists (make sure you use the Audiences tab or Shared library instead of the Display Network tab when following the steps to create a list).

 - Add the remarketing tag across your entire site.